How AccessCal’s Founder and Executive Director went from helping herself to helping thousands of vulnerable community members.

 My dream came to life when I received a marriage proposal at the age of 16.
 It was the ticket I needed to move to the United States so naturally I eagerly accepted.
 Without finishing high school and leaving school at 9th grade, I packed my bags, excited to begin a new life in my dream country.

 Years down the line, unfortunately my marriage came to an end and I found myself a single mom to three children, living as an immigrant in a foreign country.
 It was overwhelming.
 I felt like I needed to speak to someone about the challenges and hardship I was enduring.
 Divorce continued to have a great deal of stigma in the community and I had no one to speak to.
-I sought comfort at a local mosque but I felt like I was not receiving the mental health support I needed.
+I sought comfort at a local mosque but I felt like I was not receiving the emotional support I needed.
 I decided to visit a mainstream therapist but she did not understand my culture or my background and I just could not connect.
 Receiving counseling became so hard and I gave up.
-I thought of my fellow community members within the Arab and Muslim populations who were also struggling.
+I thought of my fellow community members within the Arab-American and Muslim population who were also struggling.
 What if they too, were missing out on vital services, because of language and cultural barriers?